NRothera/sparta-js-dom-calculator/README.md

 ## Good things

 After a bit of time things started to make more sense and got a lot smoother and easier.
-Now that I'e finished the whole task seems a lot more simple.
+Now that I've finished the whole task seems a lot more simple.